saadkhan29/lesson-w05d02-rails-has-and-belongs-to-many-association/README.md

 ## You Do

-Using this lesson as a guide, create a new app where a `user` has and belongs to many `groups`.
+Using this lesson as a guide, create a new app where a `person` has and belongs to many `groups`.

 <br>